1 ¡Hola! :)

 Paso 3.

-VI.
-Chapter 1 Final Assessment
+V. Chapter 1 Final Assessment

 In Chapter 1, you learned how to introduce yourself, spell your name, say where you’re from, provide your e-mail, age, birthday, and other personal data, and ask others about themselves.

-¡Bravo! 🙂 You learned how to start and end a basic conversation in Spanish! 🙂
+¡Bravo! 🙂 You learned how to start and end a basic conversation in Spanish! 🙂 You should feel very proud of yourself! 🙂

-For your Chapter 1 Final Assessment, you will have a conversation with Gabby because she would like to get to know you.
+As a review for your Chapter 1 Final Assessment, converse with Gabby because she would like to get to know you.